counterbeing/road-trip-blog/public/stories/big-bend.md

 This place was spectacular, and without having any idea we nailed the timing.

-We showd up mid-week expecting to find some place to camp, but there was one.
+We showed up mid-week expecting to find some place to camp, but there was one.
 Perhaps the timing could have been better in this particular regard.
 So we wound up in the cute little town that is Terlingua.
 It's got an artsy individualist flair, but comes with a warning to not fuck it up.
 There were stickers everywhere saying things like "Don't Marfa my Terlingua".
-On the coarkboard at the gas station, the most prominently posted thing was someone offering to purchase used water systems.
+On the corkboard at the gas station, the most prominently posted thing was someone offering to purchase used water systems.